meghanaavadhanam/Kubernetes/README.md

 In this repo, I'm publishing 3 separate, local-level projects using Kubernetes.

+**Project 1**
-Project 1 - Deploying a "Deployment" on Kubernetes for an Nginx app and performing a rolling update on it to test the feature.
+- Deploying a "Deployment" on Kubernetes for an Nginx app and performing a rolling update on it to test the feature.

+**Project 2**
-Project 2 - Deploying a FASTAPI app written in Python to a Pod, building its image on Docker, forwarding its port to 8080:80 and deploying a Kubernetes Pod into a local cluster on minikube.
+- Deploying a FASTAPI app written in Python to a Pod, building its image on Docker, forwarding its port to 8080:80, and deploying a Kubernetes Pod into a local cluster on minikube.

+**Project 3**
-Project 3 - Deploying a To-do list app with a preexisting Docker Image and forwarding its port from 3000 to 80, deploying a pod on to minikube.
+- Deploying a To-do list app with a preexisting Docker Image and forwarding its port from 3000 to 80, deploying a pod onto minikube.

 #### Project 1 : Nginx - Docker - Kubernetes
 I deploy an nginx deployment and pod on Kubernetes, using a yaml manifest file on Minikube.
 Nginx is a lightweight open-source web server that is widely used for sample pods, deployments, and ingresses.
 It serves as a reverse proxy and load balancer, making it very useful for Kubernetes applications.